Hyper-casual games have improved the mobile gaming experience in an unexpected way.

 Understanding what makes your targeted audience tick will help you to plan out how you will cater to them with your game campaign.

 Age, gender, interests & location all matter when choosing a game.
 Some games have a user percentage that can be 85% male, while others are 70% female.
 Knowing who your audience is, allows you to allocate the right kind of game in order to reach that demographic.

 Know what success looks like through setting KPIs

 Do you have set KPIs?
-Is it to get 5,000+ plays or 1 million?
+Is it to get over 5 thousand plays or a million?
 Is it to get social shares and go “viral” and if so how much?
 Having a target to aim for helps focus all efforts on attaining those numbers.

 KPIs or Key Performance Indicators are exactly what they sound like, by setting KPIs in place before your Gamification Campaign goes live, you have created parameters and a direction for the campaign to move in.

 Without KPIs, how do you get an accurate read on whether or not the campaign was a success?
 Set KPIs up first and it will help with all the following points all falling into place.

 Gamification marketing isn’t a one-size-fits-all process, as what works to drive engagement on social media channels might stall on your website or in-store efforts.
 As you launch your gamification campaign, you should be mindful of where your target audience will be and what kind of content they will respond to.